 - Lived experience in the District and deep understanding of its people, history, and culture.

 The salary range for this position is $70,000 - $100,000 depending on experience and qualifications.
 Excellent benefits include paid time off, generous paid holidays, medical and dental insurance, 401K plan with employer matching, life insurance, and income replacement during illness through a combination of annual sick leave, short-term and long-term disability insurance.

-Applications must be submitted via the SmartRecruiter application page.
+Applications must be submitted via the SmartRecruiter application page linked on our website at acludc.org.
 If you have a disability/ies and need accommodation regarding any part of the application process, please contact us at operations (at) acludc.org.
 To complete the application, you will need to upload:

 - Cover letter explaining your interest in and qualifications for the position as detailed in the job description

 - A brief writing sample of no more than 2-3 pages, ideally related to a previous campaign (may be redacted if necessary)

 - Names and contact information for three professional references (references will not be contacted without prior notification).

 Interviews will be conducted on a rolling basis; applying sooner is encouraged.
 The position will remain open until filled.

 The ACLU-DC is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
 The ACLU-DC encourages applications from all qualified individuals without regard to race, color, religion, sex, sexual orientation, gender identity and expression, age, national origin, marital status, citizenship, disability, veteran status, or any other classification protected by the D.C.
 Human Rights Act or federal employment law.